Genocs/enterprise-containers/README.md

 ## [Powershell](Powersehll)

-Contains the helper Powershell scripts to: provisioning the AKS cluster, to proxy into the Kubernetes control plane, to deploy the application, to delete the application and to delete the resource group.
+Contains the helper PowerShell scripts to:

+- Provisioning the AKS cluster
+- To proxy into the Kubernetes control plane
+- To deploy the application
+- To delete the application
+- To delete the resource group (**AKS is expensive to keep alive**)

 ## [k8s](k8s)